Measurement-altered Ising quantum criticality: Introduction

-Quantum critical systems offer promising venues for exploring nontrivial measurement-induced behavior.
-First, gaplessness renders such systems inherently sensitive to small perturbations---suggesting that even weak disturbances generated by measurements can yield profound consequences.
-Second, quantum criticality traditionally manifests in long-distance correlations among \emph{local} observables; one might then anticipate that developing verification protocols here poses a gentler challenge relative to, say, identifying more nuanced entanglement modifications.
-Pioneering work by Garratt et al.~\cite{AltmanMeasurementLL} demonstrated that even arbitrarily weak measurements can indeed qualitatively impact long-distance correlations in a one-dimensional gapless Luttinger liquid, opening up a new frontier of `measurement-altered quantum criticality'.
 More precisely, Ref.~\onlinecite{AltmanMeasurementLL} showed that, in close analogy with the classic Kane-Fisher impurity problem \cite{KaneFisher}, measurement effects can be turned `on' or `off' by varying the Luttinger parameter that characterizes the interaction strength.
 Reference~\onlinecite{AltmanMeasurementLL} additionally proposed detection protocols both for post-selected and (unconventionally) measurement-averaged correlators.
 Earlier works~\cite{mario1,vicari,Hsieh1} also showed that measurements can nontrivially impact entanglement in quantum critical states, albeit with quite different protocols.
 Subsequently, Ref.~\onlinecite{entropyLuttinger} associated certain effects of measurement on Luttinger liquids with an entanglement transition.
 Measurements have since been further investigated in the context of $(2+1)$-dimensional quantum critical points~\cite{lee2023}; see also Refs.~\onlinecite{topological1,topological2,Hsieh2}.